hariseldon99/gromacs_sims/lysozyme/gromacs_logs.md

 ```

 The grompp is the GROMACS pre-processor, reads a molecular topology file, checks the validity of the file, expands the topology from a molecular description to an atomic description.
+This goes into the tpr file.

 Now, use the 'genion' command